How to attach a digital camera to a telescope

 Techniques: For best results, set your camera to manual mode and adjust the exposure settings based on the brightness of the object you are photographing.
 Use a sturdy tripod to keep the telescope steady, and consider using a tracking mount to compensate for the Earth’s rotation.

-See also Best all round compact digital camera
+See also Best compact point shoot digital cameras with pop-up flash

 Practice: Experiment with different settings and techniques to find the best combination for capturing clear and detailed images.
 Practice patience and persistence, as astrophotography can be challenging but incredibly rewarding when you capture that perfect shot of the night sky.